menu

 Demographics

-The citizens of Mars Hill - Blaine are slightly less educated than the national average of 21.84% for the average city or town: 16.49% of adults in Mars Hill - Blaine have a bachelor's degree or advanced degree
+In terms of college education, Mars Hill - Blaine is nearly on par with the US average for all cities of 21.84%: 18.43% of adults 25 and older in Mars Hill - Blaine have a bachelor's degree or advanced degree.

 The people who call Mars Hill - Blaine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mars Hill - Blaine residents report their race to be White, followed by Native American.
-Important ancestries of people in Mars Hill - Blaine include Irish, English, French, German, and Scottish.
+Important ancestries of people in Mars Hill - Blaine include English, Irish, German, Scottish, and French.

 The most common language spoken in Mars Hill - Blaine is English.
 Other important languages spoken here include Italian and German/Yiddish.